Book Review: Fallen (Fallen #1) by Lauren Kate

 Publisher: Delacorte Books for Young Readers

 - Miss Sophia

-Lucinda Price- also known as Lucinda Price- starts a new school.
+Lucinda Price (aka Luce) starts a new school.
 But this school isn’t any ordinary school- it’s a reform school!
 She doesn't know what to expect when she walks through the main entrance.

 And when she goes to the school, she sees this one guy.
 His name is Daniel Grigori.
 He sees that she is “stalking” him, so he makes it very clear to her that he doesn’t want her to keep following him everywhere.
 She wonders why, considering he's never even met her.
 She doesn’t know why he is mean, but she keeps trying to dig up information about him.

 Luce just feels like she has a special connection with him, but how?
 She’s never met him and she wants to find out.

 This book seemed to go nowhere.
 As a reader, I didn't really have an idea of where the story was going.
 It was all over the place.
 Luce was boy crazy and she didn't know whether she should be with Daniel, or with Cam.
 She acted like a child.
 For example, whenever she got inside the car to meet up with Cam.
 Why did she keep going, especially after the Daniel & Cam fight?
 She clearly said that she wanted to be with Daniel.
 Plus, she said she was going to be upfront with Cam, that she didn't want to be in a relationship with him, but instead kept pushing that aside and forgetting about it.
 It was annoying and childish.